kushidesign/domo/README.md

 <br>

 ## API
 API docs coming soon.
-In the meantime you can checkout all the publick functions in the source `domo.core` namespace.
+In the meantime you can checkout all the public functions in the source `domo.core` namespace.
 Here is an exhaustive list, with function signatures:

 ```Clojure
 ;; Viewport & Geometry